okiptkn/getstat/README.md

 make clean install
 ```

-- or you can just copy the generated getstat binary to your $PATH
+- or you can just copy/move the generated getstat binary to your `$PATH`
 ```
 make
-mv getstat /your/PATH/directory
+mv getstat /your/PATH/directory/getstat
 ```

-- testing :
+- testing run :
-run
 ```
 make
 ./getstat